openglbook/openglbook.com/_includes/chapter-4-content.md

 If you are looking for a professional-grade 3D mathematics library, you can find several excellent open source C++ libraries on the Internet or roll your own using high performance code.
-However, for this book, we’re going to create a file called `Utils.h`, and add the following lines:
+However, for this book, we're going to create a file called `Utils.h`, and add the following lines:

 <!--- 4.1 -->